atomt/acne/README.md

 going to fix that..
 OK, so mostly it is for me to learn how ACME works, but it might become something interesting.

+It's targeted at Perl 5.14 and newer, with minimal amount of dependencies outside of Perl core.
+Currenly only JSON and a openssl binary should be required.
+Worst case, "apt-get install libjson-perl openssl" should be sufficient to get going on Debian-like Linux distributions.

 Focus is currently on the core/protocol libraries.
 Documentation is completely absent while the basics gets fleshed out.